Making of a Dress Form. Part 2. The Plaster Mold

 • The dust hasn’t settled yet, when my darling dips the plaster strip into clean water for a couple of seconds, squeezes out the water and instantly puts the bandage on my neck in front.

-We make the front and the back separately, so I won’t stick in the mould.
+We make the front and the back separately, so I won’t stick in the mold.
 To then easily part the front half from the back, he aligns the edges of the front plaster stripes with the lines he drew on me before.

 • It’s cold, plaster drops roll down from my neck, and leave a white path behind.
 In horizontal rows, a strip by a strip (3 layers each), plaster covers me on the front.